Last Updated on March 30, 2022

 Your Intex pool is unlevel, and you are wondering if you can still use it without any grave consequences.

-Most Intex pool owners often ask us what they can do if their Intex pool is unlevel by a few inches, so we’ve decided to created this guide just for them.
+Most Intex pool owners often ask us what they can do if their Intex pool is unlevel by a couple of inches, so we’ve decided to create this guide just for them.
 We will tackle everything you need to know how to deal with unlevel ground and what kind of leveling blocks or materials you can make use of so you can start using your swimming pool soon.

 To get started, let’s discuss if you can use your Intex pool if it’s on uneven ground and what are the risks of using an unlevel Intex pool, even if it’s just for a couple of inches.

 Intex Pool Level Tolerance